durianh96/InvNet-GSM/README.md

 'node.csv' provides the properties of nodes in the graph.
 It contains six columns:
 - *node_id*: the unique index of the node.
 - *lt*: the lead time of the node.
-- *hc*: the holding cost rate of the node.
+- *hc*: the holding cost of the node.
 - *sla*: the service time requirement of the node.
 - *mu*: the mean of the node's demand for each period.
 - *sigma*: the std of the node's demand for each period.